marcliberatore/230-lab-bits-and-bytes/README.md

 ## When you're done

 Regardless of how far you got -- and we don't expect everyone to get to the end of part 3! --  submit your completed `set.c` on Gradescope.
 Do not modify`set.h`, and do not submit `set.h` or `main.h` -- we want only your `set.c` file.

+If you work in a group, remember to add your group members to the submission in the Gradescope web interface!